Local, National, and International Outreach

 Maury and Pam received a missionary call while in college at Virginia Tech.
 They were married in 1978 and went to SE Asia in 1981 to work in Thai evangelism.
 They have since done overseas missionary work in 15 countries.
 After several years back in the States, they returned to Thailand in October 2008 where their primary focus is on: evangelism, discipleship and mercy ministries.

-Neal was sent out by NCC in 1986 to begin ministry among the Turks in Germany.
-Neal and Elke met in Cologne and were married in 1990.
-They have been helping a Turkish-speaking fellowship get fully established and are actively involved in a pioneering church planting work with another group in their area.
+Neal was sent out by New Covenant Church in 1986 to minister among the Turks in Germany.
+Neal met his wife Elke in Cologne, and they were married in 1990.
+The Newman’s have seen the establishment of one of the few Turkish-speaking churches in Germany and are actively involved in various forms of evangelism and another church-planting work in their area.

-John and Kim went to Thailand in 1989.
-They have served in Frontier Church Planting in southern Thailand, Thai National Educational Development, and currently in Christian Microenterprise Development, founding and leading Step Ahead MED in Bangkok and other areas of Thailand.
-They work as faith missionaries and were very involved in tsunami relief in southern Thailand along with other areas of service to the poor.
+John and Kim went to Thailand in 1989 and amid serving, raised a family of four.
+They have served in Frontier Church Planting in southern Thailand, Thai National Educational Development, Christian Microenterprise Development, the founding and leading of Step Ahead in Bangkok for 1,200 working poor families in 2002, and continue to work across Thailand.
+Their work as faith missionaries also had them very involved in tsunami relief in Southern Thailand along with other areas of service to poor children and families.

 Mary has been involved in reaching the lost masses of India since 1971.
 Presently she is based locally and spends several months in Asia each year conducting open-air Gospel crusades.
 They have reached millions of people during these crusades which are held in cooperation with local pastors who do the follow up ministry.